 All students who take regular lessons are given complimentary subscriptions to Flute Talk magazine to further their interests and are invited to perform and participate in full recitals or mini-recitals to develop their performing skills and build community among my students.
 (Full recitals for all students are scheduled annually at Elmhurst College, and mini-recitals of 3 – 4 students are scheduled regularly in my home.)
 I am committed not only to developing the love of music in my students, but also to the core belief that parents should feel confident in the value of the teaching and services I am offering.

 Private lessons are a part of my professional life that I truly cherish and enjoy.
 Please click here for a sample guideline of texts and skills and a basic trajectory for a beginner to advanced student.
 I would be happy to answer any other questions you may have about lessons, fees, or other concerns, so please feel free to contact me at anytime.

 - Lesson fees are due at or before the start of each lesson.
 These may be paid monthly at the first lesson of the month or weekly at each lesson.
-Lessons may be paid in cash, by check, or using Chase Quickpay.
+Lessons may be paid in cash, by check, or using Venmo or Chase Quickpay.
 Purchased music or accessories will be given to students upon payment being received.

 - Students may change their lesson times to accommodate emergencies including sickness or other conflicts.
 Please avoid skipping lessons whenever possible, as skipping lessons causes a quick regression in skills.